 Above: In The Snowdonia Bar Lounge at Pontins Prestatyn Sands in 1978.
 You'll find a 1979 recording on my Soundclick list from this venue on Gulbransen Organ.
 Pontins was in it's heyday then employing 1000's or Musicians and Artistes as well as "Bluecoats" (a rather run down delapidated site at Prestatyn, and a rather sad company in 2019/20.)

-Above: The Alan Anthony Set Function Band at The Belgrade Hotel, New Year's Eve 1980-81.
+Above: The Alan Anthony Set Function Band at The Belgrade Hotel, Stockport, New Year's Eve 1980-81.
 Left to right: The Late Alan Yates on Guitar / The Late Eddie Hosey on Bass Guitar / out of sight Ronnie Arnold (unknown) on Drums; and Tony squeezing the life out of a piano accordion!
 A very successful Band working out of the Alan Arnison Agency Old Trafford and Bramhall, Stockport.

-Above: The year is 1991 and Tony performs at a Manchester City Centre Club for dancing and playing for Cabaret Artistes usually on Hammond Organ - although this is not a Hammond.
+Above: The year is around 1991 and Tony performs at a Manchester City Centre Club for dancing and playing for Cabaret Artistes usually on Hammond Organ - although this is not a Hammond.
 The changes in Society, changes in smoking regulations, home entertainment, cheap supermarket alcoholic drinks, plus of course older generations passing on brought about the decline of what was once a wonderful Manchester Working Men's Club scene.

-Above: The year is 2012 and Tony plays for a Function at Capesthorne Hall, Cheshire on the Bechstein Piano.
+Above: It's the 21st CENTURY!! and Tony plays at Capesthorne Hall, Cheshire on the Bechstein Piano.

 I am by instinct a live performing musician.
 I don't "sequence" music and faced with a computer full of software I'd prefer to go a ride on one of my bicycles!
 By far the most rewarding instrument of course is the Piano.
 In my case a Yamaha Digital as pictured above, that unlike pianos of years gone by does not need tuning, does not make clattering and banging sounds whilst recording music, and is completely artistically fulfilling.
 I have various Keyboards - some have fantastic sounds and built in patterns to work around, I enjoy these but the Piano is still first and foremost to me.